eataborda/ui-selenium/README.md

 ```
 $ allure generate build/allure-results --clean
 ```
-If the command is executed correctly you will be able to see in the root of the project a folder called `allure-report` within this directory is the generated HTML report
+After the executed command, you will be able to see in the root of the project a folder called `allure-report`, within this directory you can find the generated HTML report